elnala24/terraform-portfolio-project/README.md

 Your Role:
 As cloud engineers, you will deploy James's Next.js portfolio website on AWS using Infrastructure as Code (IaC) principles with Terraform.

-Requirements
-The website must be:
+**Requirements; The website must be:**
 >Highly Available: Accessible worldwide with minimal downtime

 >Scalable: Able to handle increasing traffic without performance degradation

 >Cost-Effective: Optimized hosting costs without unnecessary expenses

 >Fast Loading: Quick loading times for all visitors globally

-Project Objectives
-By completing this project, you will:
+**Project Objectives; By completing this project, you will:**

-Deploy a Next.js website on AWS
+>Deploy a Next.js website on AWS

-Implement Infrastructure as Code using Terraform
+>Implement Infrastructure as Code using Terraform

-Configure global content delivery with AWS CloudFront
+>Configure global content delivery with AWS CloudFront

-Apply security and performance best practices
+>Apply security and performance best practices

-Host all project files and code on GitHub
+>Host all project files and code on GitHub

-Understanding Next.js
-What is Next.js?
+**Understanding Next.js**

 Next.js is an open-source React framework maintained by Vercel that enhances the development experience for building web applications.

 Key Benefits

-Server-Side Rendering (SSR): Generates pages on the server for each request
+>Server-Side Rendering (SSR): Generates pages on the server for each request

-Static Site Generation (SSG): Pre-renders pages at build time
+>Static Site Generation (SSG): Pre-renders pages at build time

-API Routes: Built-in API routing system for serverless functions
+>API Routes: Built-in API routing system for serverless functions

-File-Based Routing: Simplified navigation through file structure
+>File-Based Routing: Simplified navigation through file structure

-Built-In CSS and Sass Support: Easy styling implementation
+>Built-In CSS and Sass Support: Easy styling implementation

-Automatic Code Splitting: Loads only necessary JavaScript for current page
+>Automatic Code Splitting: Loads only necessary JavaScript for current page

-Common Use Cases
+**Common Use Cases**

-Static Websites: Blogs, landing pages, and portfolio sites
+>Static Websites: Blogs, landing pages, and portfolio sites

-E-Commerce Sites: Fast-loading product pages optimized for SEO
+>E-Commerce Sites: Fast-loading product pages optimized for SEO

-Corporate Websites: Scalable sites for handling significant traffic
+>Corporate Websites: Scalable sites for handling significant traffic

-Web Applications: From simple dashboards to complex web apps
+>Web Applications: From simple dashboards to complex web apps

-Blogs and Content Sites: Easy-to-maintain, SEO-friendly content platforms
+>Blogs and Content Sites: Easy-to-maintain, SEO-friendly content platforms